 Of course, this is a broad generalization not factoring taxes and other expenses.
 But you get the idea.

-For the client-side, I would encourage you to focus on value-based rather than an hourly-rate.
+For the client side, I would encourage you to focus on value-based rather than an hourly rate.

 Next, you are competing with everyone who will do your job for $1 less.
 This results in a race to the bottom of the pricing barrel.
-Soon, you are justifying why you are worth $85 per hour when the next day will do it for $80.
+Soon, you are justifying why you are worth $85 per hour when the next person will do it for $80.
 Or $40.
 Or $15.

 Additionally, when pricing per hour, you are effectively limiting yourself to a fixed income.
 Let’s keep the $85 per hour from above, and let’s say that you magically work 10 hours a day, effectively doubling your annual income to $200,000.
-To earn more, you either have to raise your rates (again, your competing with the guys who will do it for less) or work more.
+To earn more, you either have to raise your rates (again, you’re competing with the guys who will do it for less) or work more.

 I don’t know about you, but I like my vacation days.
 And going to my kids’ school events.
 And not being tied to the computer for 10 hours per day, 5 days a week, 48 weeks a year.

 Instead, when you price your services for value, you can charge almost anything you want.
 Let’s say you are THE influence marketer to the stars.
 Your services are so well respected people will gladly pay $5,000 or $10,000 or $25,000 for the privilege of talking to you about how to gain more brand awareness and influence.
-And let’s say that you can do this for a client in 10–15 hours of work (not factoring the years and years you’ve spent learning your craft and developing systems).
+And let’s say that you can do this for a client in 10–15 hours of work (not factoring in the years and years you’ve spent learning your craft and developing systems).
 Even at $5,000 for the service, you’ve essentially made $500 per hour.